Thursday, February 22, 2007

 QUICK BISCUITS FROM MY PANCAKE MIX; VEGAN BISCUITS AND GRAVY

 I had a hankering for biscuits and gravy this morning, but didn't have much time.
 (Biscuits and gravy are a Southern US dish which I did NOT grow up with, but have come to enjoy very much.)
-I decided to try making biscuits from my homemade vegan, partly wholegrain pancake mix, which I had blogged about a couple of weeks, ago, I think.
-I tried them with less fat and with oil, but they were much lighter and tastier this way:
+I decided to try making biscuits from my homemade vegan, partly wholegrain pancake mix, which I had blogged about a couple of weeks, ago.
+I tried making them with less fat and also with oil instead of a solid fat, but they were much lighter and tastier this way:

 BRYANNA'S QUICK BISCUITS USING HOMEMADE BISCUIT MIX